swathitgangadhar/Robot-Car/README.md

 # Robot-Car
-Controlling the movement of the Car with an android phone.
+Controlling the movement of the Car with an Orientation sensor of the Android phone.